zeek/zeek/frameworks/broker.rst

 .. rst-class:: opening

-    Bro now uses the `Broker Library
+    Zeek now uses the `Broker Library
     <../components/broker/README.html>`_ to exchange information with
-    other Bro processes.
+    other Zeek processes.
 Broker itself uses CAF_ (C++ Actor Framework) internally for connecting nodes and exchanging arbitrary data over networks.
-Broker then introduces, on top of CAF, a topic-based publish/subscribe communication pattern using a data model that is compatible to Bro's.
-Broker itself can be utilized outside the context of Bro, with Bro itself making use of only a few predefined Broker message formats that represent Bro events, log entries, etc.
+Broker then introduces, on top of CAF, a topic-based publish/subscribe communication pattern using a data model that is compatible to Zeek's.
+Broker itself can be utilized outside the context of Zeek, with Zeek itself making use of only a few predefined Broker message formats that represent Zeek events, log entries, etc.

-    In summary, the Bro's Broker framework provides basic facilities for connecting broker-enabled peers (e.g. Bro instances) to each other and exchanging messages (e.g. events and logs).
+    In summary, the Zeek's Broker framework provides basic facilities for connecting broker-enabled peers (e.g. Zeek instances) to each other and exchanging messages (e.g. events and logs).

 Cluster Layout / API